 For the next few minutes, or just as you glance over this article, take genetics and obesity out of the equation.
-Let’s say that weight gain or weight loss was 100% in your control.
+Let's say that weight gain or weight loss was 100% in your control.
 Realistically genetics do play a role for some, but not all.
-According to the National Institute of Diabetes and Kidney Diseases, 68.8% of adults are overweight or obese.
-That’s a whole lotta people!
+According to the National Institute of Diabetes and Kidney Diseases, more than 2 in 3 adults are either overweight or obese.
+That's a whole lotta people!

 What Causes Obesity?